GithubUser7934/ChatGPTSnake/README.md

 ## ChatGPT Snake
 Play the classic game Snake through Github Codespaces!

-Built using ChatGPT, an Large Lanuage Model (LLM) Developed by OpenAi.
+Built using ChatGPT, an Large Language Model (LLM) Developed by OpenAi.
 ### Work In Progress